open-quantum-safe/oqs-provider/README.md

 - OPENSSL_INSTALL: Directory of an existing, non-standard OpenSSL binary distribution
 - OPENSSL_BRANCH: Tag of a specific OpenSSL release to be built and used in testing

+The full documentation for the options to these scripts is available [here](CONFIGURE.md#convenience-build-script-options).

 Building and testing
 --------------------

+The below describes the basic build-test-install cycle using the standard `cmake` tooling.
+Platform-specific notes are available for [UNIX](NOTES-UNIX.md) (incl.
+MacOS and `cygwin`) and [Windows](NOTES-Windows.md).

 ## Configuration options